d5b94396feba3/bigmart-sales-prediction-with-ibm-cloud-autoai/README.md

 <ul>
 	<li>Once the Machine Learning Instance is created successfully it will redirect to previous page there you
-reload page and select your machine learning instance which you have created and click on associate.</li>
+reload page and select your machine learning instance which you have created and click on <code>associate service</code>.</li>

 </ul>